Who are Martens? Do they harm us!! Let’s find the answer to these questions below.

 What’s more, these little sharp-toothed cuties can do much worse than bite through your screen washer.
 They’ve been known to nibble on spark-plug wires and coolant hoses and crunch through brake hoses and ignition wiring.
 Electric hybrid cars, with all those additional wires, are the most susceptible to costly damage.

 Earlier this year, the Wort reported that three baby martens were found in an engine compartment in Niederanven.

 It appears there is little we can do about these critters.
 Ultrasonic devices and things that give martens an electric shock only work to a limited extent.
 They are also a protected species, for those of you who have more menacing ideas.

 There were also similar incidents reported in different parts of counties.

 There needs to be an alternate solution for this as martens are a worldwide phenomenon.
 They cause of path of destruction wherever they go and it needs to be stopped effectively and immediately keeping the ecology in mind.

 RodrepelTM is a non-toxic, non-hazardous and environmentally safe anti-rodent additive for masterbatches specially developed for a range of polymeric and coating applications.
 It is also effective in case the target species is birds and other animals.
 This product works on the mechanism of repellency.
 It does not kill the target species, and also does not affect the application it is used in.
 It is available in masterbatches, liquid concentrate or lacquer form.

-The product does not affect the humans coming into contact with the application.
+It does not affect the humans coming in contact with the application they are incorporated in.